NetworkBlockDevice/nbd/doc/proto.md

 #### Structured reply types

 These values are used in the "type" field of a structured reply.
 Some chunk types can additionally be categorized by role, such as *error chunks* or *content chunks*.
 Each type determines how to interpret the "length" bytes of payload.
 If the client receives an unknown or unexpected type, other than an *error chunk*, it MUST initiate a hard disconnect.
+A server MUST NOT send a chunk where any variable-length portion of the chunk is larger than any advertised maximum payload size (however, the overall chunk may exceed the maximum payload by the small amount of fixed-length overhead inherent in the chunk type).

 * `NBD_REPLY_TYPE_NONE` (0)